 A pre-existing condition in prosthodontics would occur when you have one or more missing teeth, lost before your coverage under Delta Dental Individual and Family begins.
 Benefits under this plan will not be available for the initial replacement of these missing teeth.

 When will my dental coverage begin?

-All complete applications received on or before the 15th day of the month will be effective the first of the following month, provided the application for coverage is accepted.
-For example, a completed application received prior to or on September 15 will be effective on October 1, provided the application is accepted (e.g., you satisfy the eligibility requirements, the application is properly completed and the premium is received).
-An application received after September 15 will have an effective date of November 1, provided the application is accepted.
+All complete applications received on or before the last day of the month will be effective the first of the following month, provided the application for coverage is accepted.
+For example, a completed application received September 15 will be effective on October 1, provided the application is accepted (e.g., you satisfy the eligibility requirements, the application is properly completed and the premium is received).
 Members purchasing their plan online directly from Delta Dental have the option to delay their effective date by three months.

 Can I terminate my coverage before my 12-month coverage commitment has expired?